Renewing Canada’s School for the World

 - How to create greater public engagement and awareness: The College will need to raise its public profile with the local, national and international communities, and with alumni not only to enhance its philanthropic mandate, but to recapture interest in its social-change leadership and quality education.

-How to become financial stable with ample resources: With endowment draws reduced under Board direction, efforts to increase revenue sources and eliminate operating deficits through fundraising, government grants, revenue generation and especially tuition become more critical.
+- How to become financially stable with ample resources: With endowment draws reduced under Board direction, efforts to increase revenue sources and eliminate operating deficits through fundraising, government grants, revenue generation and especially tuition become more critical.
 In addition, the College has not taken full advantage of its potential as a revenue generating facility and destination for special interest groups and tourists.

 The overarching goals of the College define broad areas within which the strategic plan develops specific objectives and actions.
 Main objectives (ends) are identified in each goal area, followed by a series of actions (means) to achieve each objective.
 The objectives specify particular directions within the goal areas, while the action items for each objective identify key ways to make progress over the next five years.
 Some actions involve resources and some do not.
 It is feasible to phase in actions on the basis of priority, cost, opportunity, timeliness etc. Phasing in decisions are part of the implementation stage of the strategic plan.